playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-directives/index.md

 class AppComponent {}
 ```

+<iframe data-frame-title="Angular What is a Directive? - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-what-is-a-directive-104?template=node&embed=1&file=src%2Fmain.ts"></iframe>

 Here, we've told Angular to listen for any `sayHi` attributes ([using a CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors)) and run a `console.log` any time an element with said attribute is rendered.

 This isn't particularly useful, but demonstrates the most minimal version of what a directive looks like.

+### Accessing a Directive's Underlying Element

-Instead, it's oftentimes more useful to get a reference to the element that the attribute is present on.
+It's oftentimes more useful to get a reference to the element that the attribute is present on.
 To do this, we'll use Angular's [dependency injection](/posts/ffg-fundamentals-dependency-injection) to ask Angular for an `ElementRef` that's present within the framework's internals when you create a directive instance.

 ```typescript
 @Directive({